The Ecological Reserve

 Preserving an area in its natural state protects our natural heritage from disturbance caused by human activity and exploitation for economic purposes.

-The main objective of the network of ecological reserves in Quebec remains, with a focus on sustainable development, the integral and permanent conservation of environmental samples representing the diversity of the ecological and genetic wealth of our natural heritage.
-In addition to guaranteeing the protection of natural environments, ecological reserves have scientific research, educational and conservation objectives for endangered or vulnerable species of flora and fauna.
+The primary goal of Quebec’s network of ecological reserves, in the context of sustainable development, remains the comprehensive and permanent conservation of habitat samples that reflect the diversity of our natural heritage’s ecological and genetic richness.
+In addition to ensuring the protection of natural habitats, ecological reserves are dedicated to scientific research, education, and the conservation of threatened or vulnerable species of flora and fauna.

-Access to ecological reserves is limited to management, research or educational activities, and is subject to special authorizations designed to ensure the ecological integrity of these sites.
-Thanks to the involvement of the Friends of Forêt-la-Blanche, the trails in the ecological reserve are exceptionally accessible to the public.
+Access to ecological reserves is limited to management, research, or educational activities and requires special permits designed to ensure the ecological integrity of these sites.
+Thanks to the efforts of Les Amis de la Forêt-la-Blanche, the trails in the ecological reserve are exceptionally accessible to the public.

 Additional Information

-For more information on Quebec's ecological reserves, visit the website of the Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (French only).
+For more information on Quebec’s ecological reserves, visit the website on naturally protected habitats of the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (in French only).